 Dodson co-curated the “Women and Water Rights Exhibition” at the Katherine E. Nash Gallery, in 2010, on women and water activist issues.
 She serves on the steering committee of the Sustainable Acts: Mother Earth Embrace (SAMEE), on the University of Minnesota St.Paul Campus.

 The Women and Money Project is organized by Ellen Schillace and co-sponsored by the Minnesota Women’s Caucus for Art www.wcamn.com and the Women’s International League for Peace and Freedom www.wilpfmn.org.
-Additional financial support has been provided by Affiance Financial, Anonymous donation in honor of Ruth Harvey and Barry Murphy, Beth Bergman – Wet Paint, Inc., Jennifer Lynn Englin – Heaven Sent Healing Massage, Jane Addams Peace Association – Joan Patchen Fund, Liz Brenner Dodson, Rachel T. Schromen – Schromen Law, LLC, Spangler and de Stefano, PLLP, Women’s International League for Peace and Freedom, the Consulate General of Israel to the Midwest, Judy Lear, and Ruth A. Stricker.
+Additional financial support has been provided by Affiance Financial, Anonymous donation in honor of Ruth Harvey and Barry Murphy, Beth Bergman – Wet Paint, Inc., Jennifer Lynn Englin – Heaven Sent Healing Massage, Jane Addams Peace Association – Joan Patchen Fund, Liz Brenner Dodson, Rachel T. Schromen – Schromen Law, LLC, Spangler and de Stefano, PLLP, Women’s International League for Peace and Freedom, the Consulate General of Israel to the Midwest, Judy Lear, Ruth A. Stricker, and TDHCD.
 In-kind support has been provided by Spangler and de Stefano, PLLP, Schromen Law, LLC, Hotdish Advertising, and Thistle Design.

 A special thanks to Women’s Art Resources of Minnesota for producing the “It’s Personal!” exhibition.